riad-azz/tiktok-saver/README.md

 ### Frontend Setup

-There isn't really much to change or setup but here is what you need to know:
+There isn't really much to change or setup except maybe for the domain and SSL but here is what you need to know:

 **SEO Optimization**: you can find all the SEO configs in the `frontend/src/configs` folder inside `seo.ts` and `site.ts` where you can tweak stuff like the website URL and name, also in `frontend/public/site.webmanifest`.